BlackRoad-OS-Inc/blackroad-os-core/README.md

 # blackroad-os-core

-`blackroad-os-core` is the base library for BlackRoad OS domain concepts and orchestration primitives.
-Other services (operator, api, prism console, etc.) import these models instead of redefining them.
+`blackroad-os-core` is the **core domain library** for BlackRoad OS.
+It defines the canonical types and pure helpers used across the ecosystem (Operator, API, Prism Console, Infra docs) and participates in the shared GitHub project **"BlackRoad OS - Master
+Orchestration"**.

-## Features
+## What lives here

-- Canonical domain models: `Agent`, `Capability`, `Task`, `Event`, `JournalEntry`.
-- Minimal event bus abstraction with an in-memory `LocalEventBus` for development and testing.
-- PS-SHA∞ journaling interface with a development stub (`DevPsShaInfinity`).
+- Identity primitives (PS-SHA∞ worldlines and anchors)
+- Truth verification pipeline types (`TextSnapshot → VerificationJob → AgentAssessment → TruthState`)
+- Domain events, journal entries, and RoadChain block shapes
+- Base Agent and Job abstractions with lifecycle helpers
-- Lightweight config helper for core log level and environment.
+- A minimal `Result` helper for consistent success/error handling

+The package is pure TypeScript with no HTTP framework or runtime bindings.
+It is safe to import from server processes, CLIs, and browser-friendly bundles alike.

 ## Installation